 For sport enthusiasts, a sauna is especially relaxing after a workout such as cycling, mountain climbing, hiking and running.

-At De Bergkant Lodge we want you to really relax and let go of all the tension in your body, so we have provided guests with our own in-house masseuse on hand to give you a healing massage (a 1 hour massage is charged @ ZAR 550.00) which can be followed up by a soothing sauna (our sauna is free of charge) and gentle relaxation around the pool or in your deluxe room or suite.
+At De Bergkant Lodge we want you to really relax and let go of all the tension in your body, so we have provided guests with our own in-house masseuse on hand to give you a healing massage (a 1 hour massage is charged @ ZAR 550.00) which can be followed up by a soothing sauna (our sauna is free of charge for booked-in guests) and gentle relaxation around the pool or in your deluxe room or suite.

 Please book your De Bergkant Lodge sauna sessions and massage therapist @ Reception on arrival of your booked stay.
 Accommodation bookings can be made on our webpage www.debergkant.com.